 For container-grown Agapanthus feed fortnightly from April until flowers begin to show colour with a liquid fertiliser, such as Phostrogen or Seaweed feed.

-Deadhead when flowers have faded, This will encourage your Agapanthus to flower longer, but some also like to leave on the seedheads for early winter interest.
+Deadhead when flowers have faded, this will encourage your Agapanthus to flower longer, but some also some like to leave on the seedheads for early winter interest.

 Once you have an established Agapanthus between three and five years old, they can be dug up and divided into smaller clumps.
 This is the best way to make more plants of a cultivar as all the new clumps will be exactly the same.

-You also propagate Agapanthus from seed, however, the resulting plants will be different from their parents.
+You can also propagate Agapanthus from seed, however, the resulting plants will be different from their parents.

 Failure to flower is quite a common problem with Agapanthus, however, it’s a problem that can be resolved.